India far from meeting its potential in economic and social rights

 - Copy key facts from the Rights Tracker and this article to use in your reports and advocacy.
-Isn’t it compelling to tell the government, or the public, that with better management, nearly 4 million more children could live past their fifth birthday?
+Isn’t it compelling to tell the government, or the public, that with better management, approximately 3.5 million more children could live past their fifth birthday?

 All our data are freely available for you to use.
 We would love to hear if you use our work!